by John A. Herbert

 Electricity generation being the largest, accounting for 68.29% of the total GHG inventory.

-and that includes the windfall between 2000-2013, from converting air conditioning systems to water based cooling towers.
+and that includes the windfall between 2000-2013, from converting air cooled air conditioning systems to water based cooling towers.

 So are we witnessing city wide rebound effect?
 The rebound effect postulates that after energy saving features are installed, users waste energy because they know the energy consumption and costs will be lower.

-For example, switch from 100w incandescent lamp to 8w LED lamp, the energy consumption and costs will be significantly reduced, now the running cost is cheap, the lamp is operated 24/7.
+For example, switch from 100w incandescent lamp to 8w LED lamp, the energy consumption and costs will be significantly reduced, now the user knows the running cost will be “cheap” so the 8w LED lamp is operated 24/7.

 It seems Government and industry is still seeking that elusive Silver Bullet to tackle energy and GHG reduction, sadly I must inform you there is no silver bullet, the conversion to water based cooling towers has done little to stem climbing energy consumption (as the chart shows) over the last 20 years, a new multifaceted approach is needed.